Spoilers For ‘The Young And The Restless’: Katherine Chancellor’s Will Shocker

 Brand new The Young and the Restless spoilers leave Devon stunned when Amanda reads Katherine Chancellor’s other will.
 Plus, the person Devon’s grandmother supposedly left her massive fortune to is genuinely shocking.

 Amanda gathers the new paperwork, which supposedly is Katherine’s real will, meaning the other one was falsified.
-She reads it out loud, and that Katherine’s 2 billion, 475 million dollar fortune is left to somebody else entirely.
-The person Katherine supposedly named is not a name that Devon or Jill thought they would hear.
+She reads it out loud, and that Katherine’s $2.475 billion fortune is left to somebody else entirely.
+The person Katherine ended up naming is not someone that Devon or Jill thought they would hear.

 “The results of what everybody in the room ends up hearing are not what they expect,” revealed James.
 “This will affect Devon in a way he never anticipated, and he’ll have some big decisions on his shoulders.”